Rolando1107/GenerateMe-a-ReadMe/README.md

   ## Contributing

   We welcome contributions from the community!
-To contribute to GenerateMe-a-ReadMe, please follow these steps:Fork the repository.Create a new branch for your feature or bugfix.Commit your changes and push the branch to your fork.Submit a pull request with a detailed description of your changes.Please ensure that your code adheres to our coding standards and includes appropriate tests.
-Review our contribution guidelines in the CONTRIBUTING.md file for more information.
+To contribute to GenerateMe-a-ReadMe, please follow these steps:Fork the repository.Create a new branch for your feature or bugfix.
+Commit your changes and push the branch to your fork.
+Submit a pull request with a detailed description of your changes.
+Please ensure that your code adheres to our coding standards and includes appropriate tests. .

   ## Tests